 SC.3 Procedure for the development of a strategic business plan

-SC.3.1 The committee secretary, in cooperation with committee members and/or the committee chair, shall prepare a draft SBP.
+SC.3.1 The Secretary/Committee Manager, in cooperation with committee members and/or the committee Chair, shall prepare a draft SBP.
 The draft SBP shall be submitted to an internal consultation within the technical committee.
 It shall be formally agreed upon by the technical committee by way of a resolution, before being submitted to the technical management board for review.

 The technical committee shall submit the draft SBP (tmb@iso.org) in revisable (i.e. Word) and PDF-format to the ISO technical management board who will review the draft SBP against the set of minimum requirements for SBPs (see Table SC.1).